B2B Appointment Setting: Pay Per Appointment

 If you are looking for a cheaper option, Indian PPA deals will work best for you.
 However, please keep in mind that although such kinds of services can bring you lots of contacts, not all of them will be relevant.
-The thing is, Indian companies are likely to apply a pushy approach to sales, so you’ll have to investigate your prospects list to sort out irrelevant leads.
+The thing is, Indian companies are likely to apply a pushy approach to b2b outside sales, so you’ll have to investigate your prospects list to sort out irrelevant leads.
 Unfortunately, in most cases, the vast majority of contacts on such lists turn out to be low-quality.

 PPA deals in English-speaking countries have much higher costs than the Indian ones and usually charge a set-up fee in addition to the monthly payment.
 Please note that you’ll most likely have to pay for each appointment set, even if it’s irrelevant for your business.